Free Museums in London

 Inside its walls, you will find more than 30,000 items of historical interest, from architectural drawings to victorian figurines.

 Artistic work by Canaletto, Piranesi and Turner all feature prominently, with canvasses from ‘A Rake’s Progress’ by William Hogarth taking centre stage.

 Each area inside the museum has its distinct identity, and each complements the other ideally – from the Gothic Library to the Roman-oriented study, there is so much to explore.

 One particular piece we recommend looking out for is Seti’s Sarcophagus, dating back almost 2,500 years.

 The Victoria and Albert Museum

-Created in the mid 1800s, with the purpose of educating and encouraging British design and manufacturing, it provides home for a mesmerising collection of Chinese, Korean, Japanese, Indian and European glass ware, ceramics, metalwork, sculpture, furniture, weapons and armoury
+Created in the mid-1800s to educate and encourage British design and manufacturing, it provides a home for a mesmerising collection of Chinese, Korean, Japanese, Indian and European glassware, ceramics, metalwork, sculpture, furniture, weapons and armoury.

-The gallery within is frequently named as the most notable collection of Italian Renaissance work outside of Italy, whilst there is an also an ode to British design from likes of Morris, Chippendale, Mackintosh and Adam, as you venture further in.
+The gallery within is frequently named the most notable collection of Italian Renaissance work outside of Italy.

 Nearest Tube Station: South Kensington

 The Design Museum